 Most of the hosting package nowadays comes with a free SSL certificate pre-installed, so you shouldn’t worry about that.

 But if your site isn’t secure yet, make sure you contact your web developer to install it for you.

-Off-page SEO For Restaurant Website
+Off-page SEO For Restaurant Owners

 Just opposite to on-page SEO, Off-page SEO refers to action (SEO) taken outside of your website to improve your rankings.